 Alcohol

-Binge drinking is more harmful for your liver than regular drinking.
+Binge drinking is more harmful for your liver than moderate daily drinking.

 Alcohol harms the liver by increasing both inflammation and scarring.
-Generally, the less you drink, the better for your liver,
+Generally, the less you drink, the better for your liver.
+However, no one has determined a safe amount and some studies say that there isn’t an absolutely safe minimum.

 Alcohol and liver damage

-Alcohol is mainly broken down by the liver, but during this process bi-products are produced that damage the liver more than the alcohol itself.
+Alcohol is mainly broken down by the liver and the by-products produced in this process damage the liver more than the alcohol.

-Prolonged inflammation from long-term alcohol use results in the over production of molecules called free radicals that can destroy healthy liver tissue and subsequently impair liver function.
+Prolonged inflammation from long-term alcohol use results in the over production of molecules called free radicals.
+These can destroy healthy liver tissue and subsequently impair liver function.

-Drinking less—or not at all—can be very difficult.
+Drinking less – or not at all – can be difficult.
 Some people cut down or quit on their own, others find that support groups, counselling, and/or pharmacotherapy works best for them.

 The following suggestions may help, whether you decide to drink less or quit drinking altogether

-- Avoid people, places or circumstances that trigger alcohol use, or develop a plan so that you are prepared and able to deal with the situation without alcohol.
+• Avoid people, places or circumstances that trigger alcohol use.
+Orr develop a plan so that you are able to deal with the situation without alcohol.

-- If you are drinking alcohol, drink slowly and drink plenty of water or juice as well.
+• If you are drinking alcohol, drink slowly and drink plenty of water or juice as well.
+Grapefruit juice is not recommended because of potential drug interactions, and citrus juices are not good if you have stomach acid problems.

 Support organisations